Deep Litter Method in a Chicken Coop

 Diatomaceous earth (DE) is a powder made from the sediment of fossilized algae.
 The skeletons of these algae, or diatoms as they’re also called, are made of silica.
 More than 25% of the World’s crust consists of silica, a sand, and natural rocks component.
 As the silica reacts with oxygen and water, it forms silicon dioxide, which DE is composed of.

 Food grade DE, which contains less than 1% crystalline silica, is sometimes used by chicken owners inside the coop or inside dirt baths to prevent lice, mites, or parasite infestations, but its use is very controversial.
 Whether you want to use DE or not is up to you, but there’s an important issue to consider when practicing the deep litter method.

 Possible dangers of DE inside the coop or dirt bath

 The dangers of using DE are not proven, nor are the benefits.
 It’s arguably better to be safe than sorry and avoid using DE, as the long-term consequences on the chicken’s respiratory system aren’t clear.

 Disadvantages of DE and deep litter method

-Next to the possible health issues while using DE inside the coop or in a dust bath, there's a significant problem to keep in mind when using DE while practicing the deep litter method.
+Next to the possible health issues while using DE inside the coop or in a dust bath, there’s a significant problem to remember when using DE while practicing the deep litter method.
 When mixing bedding materials such as pine shavings and chicken manure, bacteria multiply inside the mixture.
 It takes oxygen, ventilation, and the correct moisture balance to compost.
-DE will dry out the litter and kill all microorganisms needed for composting, so it is not helpful while practicing the deep litter method.
+DE will dry out the litter and kill all microorganisms needed for composting, which is not helpful while practicing the deep litter method.